 Pop-up book dummy.
 This dummy was designed by a paper engineer for a children’s book called Gruesome Stew.

-My boss for The Bible ABC was an editor who was extra nice to work with.
-She offered lots of great suggestions on the sketches, gave helpful advice on resources, and so on and so forth, but… most important of all … at Christmas time she sent a WHOLE cookie tin full of chocolate chip cookies.
-This resulted in her receiving Editor-of-the-Year from my family and my gaining about 5 pounds in the space of one week.
+The editor for this particular book was very helpful in all the normal ways -- she offered lots of great suggestions on the sketches, gave helpful advice on references and resources, and so on and so forth, but… most important of all … at Christmas time she sent a whole cookie tin full of chocolate chip cookies.
+This resulted in her receiving a unanimous vote for Editor-of-the-Year from my family (and my gaining about 5 pounds in the space of one week.)

 ‘Hagar and Ishmael’ Another Biblical illustration by artist Jim Harris.